About Mojeek; Search Engines and Our Technology Stack

 22 December 2020

 We frequently get questions, through social networks or our support inbox, about Mojeek's tech stack and the work that goes into providing the world with a true alternative in search.
-To spread the answers to some of these questions further than the walled garden of our email inbox, or the social graphs of Twitter, Mastodon, and Reddit, we thought it would be a good idea to publish some of them on our blog (here are part 1 and part 2 of these FAQs).
+To spread the answers to some of these questions further than the walled garden of our email inbox, or the social graphs of Twitter, Mastodon, and Reddit, we thought it would be a good idea to publish some of them on our blog (here are part 1, part 2 and part 4 of these FAQs).